RealDevExpert/Lifelines_NEXT/Strainphlan_3_NEXT.md

 for i in $(cat LLNEXT_pilot_april_clade_names.txt); do sbatch doMarkerComparisonLLNext.sh $i; done
 ```

 This will perform MSA and create .tre files and .aln files for each of the species you feed it in
-MSA was performed on consensus marker presence in at least in 15 samples

 ## Step 4: Make distance matrix from MSA file